Nick in the skin for non-traumatic lumbar spine procedure (no effect on the normal spine) – picture taken one day after the procedure.

 Most Advanced Procedure

-A Non Traumatic Discectomy is an outpatient procedure to physically remove the offending disc material.
+A Non Traumatic Discectomy is an outpatient procedure done to physically remove the offending disc material.
 The procedure is performed in the operating room.
-Patients are administered local anesthesia, and also IV sedation is given by the anesthesiologist.
+Patients are administered local anesthesia; IV sedation is given by the anesthesiologist.

-Then, with the help of x-ray fluoroscopy and a magnified video for guidance, a small specially designed nano probe is inserted through the skin of the back, between the vertebrae and into the problem disc location.
+Using a x-ray fluoroscopy and a magnified video for guidance, a small,specially designed nano probe is inserted through the skin of the back, between the vertebrae and into the problem disc location.
 Nano tools are then used through the hollow center of the probe to remove the offending disc.
-The Nano tools can be used to push the bulging disc back into place and also be used for the removal of disc fragments and small bone spurs.
+The Nano tools can be used to push the bulging disc back into place; they can also be used to remove disc fragments and small bone spurs.

 On average, the procedure takes about 45 minutes to an hour.
-Typically, there is no pain at all.
-Upon completion, the probe is removed and a small Band-Aid is placed over the incision.
+Typically, there is no pain.
+Upon completion, the probe is removed and a small band-aid is placed over the incision.
 There are no stitches.